FPL 2025/26 pre-season lessons for EVERY club

 Adrien Truffert (£4.5m) has arrived from Ligue 1’s Rennes and the early evidence from pre-season and his past suggests he'll combine solid defensive work with a penchant for crossing.
 The left-back also netted a brace in a friendly win over Bristol City, showcasing his ability to score chances as well as create them for others.

-Cheap defender James Hill (£4.0m) has racked up the fifth-most pre-season minutes of any Bournemouth player but may not be a regular starter once the main action commences, unless someone like Illia Zabarnyi (£5.0m) leaves the Vitality Stadium.
+Cheap defender James Hill (£4.0m) has racked up the fourth-most pre-season minutes of any Bournemouth player but may not be a regular starter once the main action commences, despite Illia Zabarnyi's (£5.0m) heading for the exit.
+The Cherries are reportedly in the market for a new centre-back.

 Brentford

-New goalkeeper Caoimhin Kelleher (£4.5m) has emerged as one of FPL’s most popular selections in his position and has racked up the most minutes of any Brentford player.
+New goalkeeper Caoimhin Kelleher (£4.5m) has emerged as one of FPL’s most popular selections in his position but he missed the Bees' final friendly against Borussia Monchengladbach.
+However, head coach Keith Andrews said the absences of Kelleher and Kevin Schade (£7.0m) were more "precautionary".

 Mikkel Damsgaard (£6.0m), who finished 2024/25 with 10 league assists, set up Igor Thiago (£6.0m) in Brentford’s pre-season opener against Gil Vicente.
-Thiago, who missed most of last season with knee issues, had a few other chances in that match and could be a new source of attacking points with Bryan Mbeumo (£8.0m) gone.
+Thiago, who missed most of last season with knee issues, could be a new source of attacking points in 2025/26 with Bryan Mbeumo (£8.0m) gone.

 Brighton & Hove Albion

-Brighton are undefeated in each of their pre-season outings to date.
+Brighton were undefeated in all of their pre-season outings.

 Burnley

 New permanent arrival Marcus Edwards (£5.0m) - formerly of Sporting and Spurs - has netted three pre-season goals, including a penalty.
-Edwards or Bruun Larsen could be on spot-kick duties this season.
+He didn't start the final friendly against Lazio, however, casting doubt over his Gameweek 1 involvement.

 Chelsea

-The Blues won’t compete in pre-season matches until they face Bayer Leverkusen on 8 August, followed by AC Milan two days later, but we can glean a few things from their performances in this summer's FIFA Club World Cup, and their transfer business this summer.
+The Blues didn't have a pre-season match until they faced Bayer Leverkusen on 8 August, followed by AC Milan two days later, but we can also glean a few things from their performances in this summer's FIFA Club World Cup.

 Crystal Palace